exercism/julia/concepts/multi-dimensional-arrays/introduction.md

  4  5  6
 ```

-However, be aware that Julia (like Fortran, R and Matlab, but _unlike_ C/C++ or NumPy) stores N-dimension arrays in [column-major order][col-major], and this can make a huge performance difference if you loop over the elements.
+However, be aware that Julia (like Fortran, R and Matlab, but _unlike_ C/C++ or NumPy) stores N-dimension arrays in column-major order, and this can make a huge performance difference if you loop over the elements.
 _Help your CPU cache to help you!_

 ```julia-repl